Energy’s Evolution - The Age of Electricity Is Here

 • The Age of Coal (1700s – 1900s)

 Coal powered the Industrial Revolution, fueling steam engines, factories, trains, and early power plants.
-It enabled mass production, rapid urbanization, and the birth of modern industry.
-For the first time, energy could be generated at scale and transported across regions, transforming entire economies.
+It enabled mass production, rapid urbanization, and the rise of modern industry.
+For the first time, energy could be generated on a large scale and transferred across regions, transforming entire economies.

-Coal brought immense progress but also came with environmental and social costs.
-Mining was dangerous, and air pollution began to darken the skies in the growing industrial cities of Europe and beyond.
+Coal drove immense progress, but also brought serious environmental and social costs.
+Mining was dangerous, and air pollution darkened the skies over growing industrial cities in Europe and beyond.

-Still, coal laid the groundwork for modern energy systems, electricity grids, and today’s global economy.
+Still, coal laid the foundation for modern energy systems, power grids, and today’s global economy.

 • The Age of Oil (1900s – Present)